ststimac/stephaniestimac-blog/posts/2023/09/instagram-killed-creativity.md

 Rinse.
 Repeat.
 And the cycle goes on and on.

+Edit: After posting this, I came across a blog post from [Olu](https://olu.online/about/), titled "Bump, boost" about mass social media and engagement.
+Definitely worth a read!
+[Check out their blog post here](https://olu.online/bump-boost/)

 ---

 Follow me on [Mastodon](https://toot.cafe/@seaotta), on [Twitter](https://twitter.com/seaotta) or [Instagram](https://instagram.com) and yes I'm on Threads too.
 I run [The Web We Want](https://webwewant.fyi), a place for web developers and designers to submit the things they need from browsers and the web platform to make their jobs easier.
 [Subscribe to my newsletter](https://webwitchweekly.beehiiv.com/) to get interesting web dev and design links and occasional updates about what I'm doing.